 This comprehensive set explains the law and procedure in a given area and then provides drafting guides to prepare the forms.
 The set is divided into 10 different units: Pretrial Practice, Trial Practice, Appellate Practice, Pleadings in Business Entity Litigation, Pleadings in Commercial Litigation, Pleadings in Real Estate Litigation, Pleadings in Personal Injury Litigation, Family Code Litigation, Probate Code Litigation, and Administrative Proceedings.
 (Due to publisher restrictions, this title may only be checked out from home by government employees.
 Members of the public must visit the library in person to view this title electronically or in print.)

 Note: This electronic copy can only be checked out from home by government employees, but librarians may be able to provide a short excerpt to library patrons upon request.

 Read online: https://lexisdl.com/library/txsll/set/501615

 By Aman, Alfred C. West Academic Publishing.
-Third edition. .
+Fourth edition. .

 "This treatise sets forth a comprehensive analysis of administrative law in the United States.
 Administrative law continues to evolve in interesting ways in all of its various dimensions.
 The authors address the new developments in the law of standing, congressional attempts to make agencies more accountable, and the continuing evolution of Chevron deference, among other issues.
 The fundamental purposes of this book are to assess and explain fundamental doctrines of administrative law, placing some of the most important aspects of those doctrines in a historical context, and setting forth the current state of the law.
 The book is intended to serve practitioners, scholars and students of administrative law." - publisher's description